 The end of the Great War and victory over Alphatia brought mixed feelings of great joy and sorrow with the joy of a victory, though a costly one, and sorrow as the Duchess Margaret Hillsbury was killed by a Black Dragon during the assault on Glantri by the Alphatian Arch-Mages.
 A previously unknown heir to the Hillsbury dynasty came forward but in a typically twist of Glantrian political fate, she was also the child of the Prince of Blackhill, Volospin Aendyr.
 In a twist of the twisting of fate, Prince Volospin disappeared during the attack and was presumed to have been killed by the Alphatian Arch-mages.
 A presumption that most tend to assume since it was suspected he might be a figure that would be targeted by the Alphatians.
 After some days of uncertainty and heralded by the Sir Lathan renouncing any claim to the Principality, Dolores of Hillsbury was confirmed as the new Princess of Blackhill.
 While many were overjoyed at first that a Fen had finally reached the pinnacle of Glantrian political power and relocated to Blackhill, the reality soon set in that whatever agenda Dolores had, establishing Fens as equal players in the Glantrian political landscape was not one of them.
 She rarely saw delegations of Fen leaders who bombarded her with notions and plans to make Blackhill into a Fen as well as an Alphatian Principality.
 They were not alone of course for Dolores showed as little care to the desires and pleas of the Alphatian population that had survived Thar’s invasion and moved back to Blackhill.
 In the last few years many of those who had moved to Blackhill have since returned to Fenswick, even though a Kaelic now rules Fenswick.
 The current Duke by all accounts has nothing to do with the local population and is completely immersed in this research and lets the Fens rule themselves as long as tax income is collected and the peace is kept.
 The recent ascension of Judith Beaumarys-Moorkroft to Archduchess of Westheath after the death of her father John, has given some Fen optimists hope that there is a potential leader among the Fens that might emerge that has the same pride in their heritage that they do.

-The small village of Britomart (78) located in the unremarkable countryside of Fenswick, the common folk hide a small cult dedicated to a legendary hero of their past.
+The small village of Britomart is located in the barren northern hills of Fenswick.
+The common folk hide a small cult dedicated to a legendary hero of their past.
 Three centuries ago, Joan Moorkroft was zealous protector of her people who had just settled in the Highlands around the Fen River.
 She battled the Flaems valiantly, but was eventually captured and burned at the stake.
 The Fen folk believe she achieved Immortality, and now worship her as Saimpt Joan.

 The Church of Saimpt Joan is virtually unknown outside of Fenswick, and the few Glantrians who have heard of it have generally dismissed it as "a superstitious cult of uneducated country bumpkins suffering from delusions induced by dabbling in hedge magic and engaging primitive rituals of witchcraft."
 There are those who warn that this Saimpt Joan Moorkroft, sometimes associated with a new Immortal named Britomart, may actually be a different Immortal in disguise, possibly from the Sphere of Entropy or even a Fiend, taking advantage on the simple folk of the Fen.
 Nevertheless, the Fenswick disciples of the Church remain stalwart in their faith.
 The most prominent member of their clergy is Sir Jonathan Beaumarys-Moorkroft, the weak and gullible brother of Archduchess Judith Beaumarys-Moorkroft of Westhealth and a descendant of Joan Moorkroft.